 What we will fund

-- address local improvement priorities to benefit multiple schools (minimum of 4 schools per application)
+Applications must address local improvement priorities to benefit multiple schools (minimum of 4 supported schools per application), and

 - be of a scale and nature that brings about sustainable improvement in school standards and performance across an area, phase or group of schools

-- be supported by evidence that demonstrates why proposed interventions are expected to drive up standards in schools.
+- be supported by evidence that demonstrates why the proposed improvement approach is expected to drive up standards in schools.
 See a classification of types of evidence and how they might be used.

-- set out a clear rationale for why the improvement is necessary, and detail what activities will be undertaken by which providers, and the expected costs, outputs and outcomes
+- set out a clear rationale for why the improvement is necessary, and detail what activities will be undertaken by which providers, and the expected costs, short-term and long-term outcomes

-Applications may include innovative ideas and approaches to school improvement; however, such applications will still require an evidence base to support why and how they are expected to be successful.
+Applications may include innovative ideas and approaches to school improvement; however, such applications will still require an evidence base to support why and how they are expected to achieve the stated outcomes.

 The types of activities that we will fund include, but are not limited to, those which: